-Supporting data used in the Greater North Sea Fisheries overview is archived at ICES 2017b.
+Supporting data used in the Greater North Sea Fisheries overview is archived at ICES (2018a).

-The following annex table is a status summary of the Greater North Sea stocks in 2017.
+The following annex table is a status summary of the Greater North Sea stocks in 2018.

-Table A
+Table A1

-Status summary of Greater North Sea stocks in 2017 relative to maximum sustainable yield (MSY) and the ICES precautionary approach (PA).
+Status summary of Greater North Sea stocks in 2018 relative to maximum sustainable yield (MSY) and the ICES precautionary approach (PA).
 Grey represents unknown reference points.
-For MSY: green represents a stock that is fished below F{MSY} or the stock size is above MSY $B{trigger}$; red represents a stock that is fished above F{MSY} or the stock size is above B{pa} ; yellow represents a stock that is fished between F{pa} and F{lim} or the stock size is between B{lim} and B{pa} ; red represents a stock that is fished above F{lim} or the stock size is below B{lim} .
+For MSY: green represents a stock that is fished below F{MSY} or the stock size is above MSY $B{trigger}$; red represents a stock that is fished above F{MSY} or the stock size is lower than MSY $B{trigger}$.
+For PA: green represents a stock that is fished below F{pa} or the stock size is above B{pa} ; yellow represents a stock that is fished between F{pa} and F{lim} or the stock size is between B{lim} and B{pa} ; red represents a stock that is fished above F{lim} or the stock size is below B{lim} .
 Stocks having a fishing mortality rate at or below F{pa} and a stock size above B{pa} are defined as being inside safe biological limits.
 Grey represents stocks for which reference points are unknown.
+SBL = safe biological limits; MSFD = Marine Strategy Framework Directive; D3C1 = MSFD indicator for fishing mortality; D3C2 = MSFD indicator for spawning-stock biomass; GES = good environmental status.